 Add remaining beef stock, wine, thyme and bay leaf.
 Bring to a boil.
 Once boiling, transfer to pot with meat and veggies, cover, and carefully place in oven and bake at 325F for 3 hours.

 In the meantime, peel the pearl onions, if using (peel easier if blanched for 30 seconds or so, frozen pearl onions will already be peeled) or, if not using pearl onions, peel and quarter the large onions.
 Saute the pearl or quartered onions in about 3 TBLS butter with 2 TBLS of sucanat until browned.
 Remove to a dish, then in the same pan, melt remaining 2 TBLS butter and saute mushrooms until golden.
 Transfer to dish with onions.

 Thirty minutes before ready to serve, add onions and mushrooms to the stew.
 Continue baking 30 mins.

 Serve and garnish with bacon bits and chopped parsley.

 Can be served on its own, with a crusty slice of real sourdough bread rubbed with garlic and olive oil or slathered with butter.
 Other serving suggestions are: over garlic mashed potatoes, roasted garlic potatoes, mashed sweet potatoes, mashed cauliflower or parsnips, buttered rice or buttered gluten-free noodles.
 (Boil them in a separate pot and then melt butter in the pan used to sauté the onions and mushrooms- toss drained noodles to coat and serve warm)

-*On GAPS?
-Omit arrowroot powder (or rice flour) and serve on it’s own (instead of over potatoes, etc).
+On GAPS?
+Omit arrowroot powder (or cornstarch) and serve on it’s own (instead of over potatoes, etc).
 Omit sugar when caramelizing pearl onions and just use only butter (or ghee).
 The stew won’t be as thick, but it will still be delicious!